Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Application to COVID-19 vaccine efficacy trials

 \subsection{Data Description}

-The surrogate-endpoint analysis included five Phase 3 COVID-19 vaccine trials: P3001 (Moderna), P3002 (AstraZeneca), P3003 (Janssen), P3004 (Novavax), and P3005 (Sanofi).
+The surrogate endpoint analysis included five Phase 3 randomized, placebo-controlled COVID-19 vaccine efficacy trials: P3001 (Moderna), P3002 (AstraZeneca), P3003 (Janssen), P3004 (Novavax), and P3005 (Sanofi).
 The Sanofi trial consisted of two stages: stage 1 studied a monovalent vaccine and stage 2 studied a bivalent vaccine.
-These two stages, moreover, included a considerable number of non-naive subjects (i.e., subjects who have been previously infected).
+These two stages, moreover, included a considerable number of non-naive subjects (i.e., subjects who have been previously infected with SARS-CoV-2), while the other trials included only naive subjects.
 We, therefore, split the Sanofi trial into four separate trials: (i) stage 1, naive only; (ii) stage 1, non-naive only; (iii) stage 2, naive only; and (iv) stage 2, non-naive only.
 We further refer to the latter as the Sanofi trials, ignoring that they are strictly speaking trial subunits.

-Two antibody markers have been measured in these trials as potential correlates of protection\footnote{We interchangeably use surrogate endpoint and correlate of protection in this section.} (CoPs): (i) IgG binding antibody concentration against the D614 index strain Spike protein (IgG Spike) and (ii) 50\% inhibitory dilution neutralizing antibody titer (nAb ID50) against the D614G reference strain.
+Two antibody markers were measured in these trials as putative surrogates: (i) log10 IgG binding antibody concentration against the D614 index strain Spike protein (IgG Spike) and (ii) log10 50\% inhibitory dilution neutralizing antibody titer (nAb ID50) against the D614G reference strain.
 These markers were measured at different time points post-enrollment: 57 days for Moderna, 57 days for AstraZeneca, 29 days for Janssen, 35 days for Novavax, and 43 days for Sanofi.
 The per-protocol cohort included participants who received all planned vaccinations without protocol deviations and, in the first four trials, who were SARS-CoV-2 negative at the last vaccination visit.
-The per-protocol cohort in the Sanofi trial includes subjects who have been previously infected.
-Eligibility for correlates analyses in the first four trials required participants to remain SARS-CoV-2 negative up to 6 days post marker-measurement visit.
+The per-protocol cohort in the Sanofi trial includes subjects who have been previously infected as defined by an antibody or antigen test positive by the last vaccination visit.
+Eligibility for correlates analyses in the first four trials required participants to remain SARS-CoV-2 negative up to 6 days post marker-measurement visit, and for the Sanofi trials to not be infected between the last vaccination and 6 days post marker-measurement visit.

 All trials stratified randomization by age and prospective risk category (based on CDC guidelines for severe COVID-19 risk factors at the time of enrollment).
 Additionally, a harmonized case-cohort design with two-phase sampling was implemented across trials to measure IgG Spike and nAb ID50.
 The clinical endpoint was virologically confirmed symptomatic SARS-CoV-2 infection occurring between 7 and 80 days post marker-measurement visit.
 Table \ref{table:application} summarizes (i) the study cohort sizes and clinical endpoint counts by randomization arm and (ii) the number of subjects with antibody data by case and vaccine status.